mrjxtr/Tokyo_AirBnb_Analysis_Project/README.md

 The [raw data](data/raw/listings.csv) was taken from [Inside AirBnb](https://insideairbnb.com/get-the-data/), an official AirBnb open data source that has AirBnb data from dozens of cities and countries around the world.

-From all of the cities and countries listed, I navigated to Tokyo, Japan and extracted the listings.csv file since it is the best option for this analysis.
+From all of the cities and countries listed, I navigated to Tokyo, Japan, and extracted the listings.csv file since it is the best option for this analysis.

 ## Step 2 - Process data 🔃 <a name="Processdata"></a>

 In this step of the process, the [clean data](/data/clean/cleaned_listings.csv) is created.
-This is the data that will be used for data exploration, visualization and analysis.
+This is the data that will be used for data exploration, visualization, and analysis.

 The clean data is created using the [dataset-v1.0.py](scripts/data/dataset-v1.0.py) script shown below.